anBertoli/arch-linux-guide/chapters/02_install.md

 ### End
 Congratulations, you now have a working Arch Linux installation.
 At this point, you can exit the Arch-Chroot environment, unmount the partition, and reboot.
+If you are fine with a shell only OS you are good.
+Otherwise proceed with the next chapters.